alanjameschapman/pet-image-classifier/README.md

 ### Model Prediction

-For a model with 120 classes, it isn't helpful to create a confusion matrix, classification report or Receiver Operating Characteristic (ROC) curve, but the generalised performance on the test set shows that the model performs well.
+For a model with 120 classes, it isn't helpful to create a confusion matrix, classification report or Receiver Operating Characteristic (ROC) curve, but the generalised performance on the test set is as follows:

 ![v5_model_tuned_evaluation](/outputs/v5/model_tuned_evaluation.png)

+The model has an accuracy and loss of around 83% and 0.75 respectively.
+An accuracy of 83% tells us that the model is good at predicting on unseen test data.
+Coupled with the dashboard giving threetop predictions based on accuracy, this value should be ample for our purposes.
+The loss tells us how farthe predicted values deviate from the actual values and 0.75 can be considered good for classification with 120 classes.

 Moreover, due to the fact that the top 3 predictions will be presented on the dashboard, this will help to mitigate against model uncertainty.